Features

 Single Portable Executable

-Prunt allows for the creation of a single executable with minimal dependencies (libc and libm).
+Prunt allows for the creation of a single executable with minimal dependencies.
 The user does not need to worry about having a specific Python environment or similar.
 This executable contains the web server and it is possible for a hardware vendor to include firmware update files within the executable, which all official Prunt hardware does.

 Multi-Threading